Piwigo/simple-theme-piwigo/README.md

 the version 3.0), taking advantage of the new features of the web: HTML5, CSS3, ...

-**The version 3.0 is currently a beta version, there may be compatibility issues with plugins.
-The 3.0-beta4 version should be ready for piwigo 2.4, tests needed !**

 The old version (*Simple Grey*) is still available on [piwigo extensions](http://fr.piwigo.org/ext/extension_view.php?eid=308) and is maintained by the Piwigo team.